Ki-baik Lee

-Lee was Professor of History, at Sogang University, Seoul.
+Lee was a notable historian.
+He served as Professor of History at Sogang University, Seoul.
 His most noted work was the New History of Korea (Kuksa Sillon, to echo Shin Chaeho's 1908 Doksa Sillon), first published in 1967 and revised thereafter.
 New History of Korea was published in English in translation by Edward W. Wagner.
+Lee was given the Inchon Award in 1990.